JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 There are two additional benefits these modules can bring.
 First, each module contains a short quiz, so you can test your knowledge on that module and study from mistakes.
 Second, some module will let you create a Azure Sandbox, you can get some hands-on experience on that Sandbox without inputting credit card information, e.g. [this azure exercise](https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/4-exercise-create-website)

 ### 2. Azure Sandbox/Azure Trial (5 hours)
-Although Azure Fundamentals explains the concepts well, it is still hard to imagine the actual steps and process sometimes, so having hands on experience definitely help.
+Although Azure Fundamentals explains the concepts well, it is still hard to imagine the actual steps and process sometimes, so having hands on experience definitely helps.

 If you have an Azure subscription, I strongly recommend you to try a few of functionalities, e.g. resources group, virtual machines.
-If you have no idea on what should you try, you may also follow the instructions in some of the Azure Fundamentals Modules, e.g. [editing dashboards](https://docs.microsoft.com/en-us/learn/modules/tour-azure-portal/4-exercise-work-with-blades).
+If you have no idea on what you should try, you may also follow the instructions in some of the Azure Fundamentals Modules, e.g. [editing dashboards](https://docs.microsoft.com/en-us/learn/modules/tour-azure-portal/4-exercise-work-with-blades).

 If you don't want to provide your credit card to Microsoft and still want to try some features, I recommend you to try Azure Sandbox.
 Azure Sandbox acts like normal Azure Subscription with limited features, but you can access the Azure Portal and try a few services, e.g. creating management group, policies.

 ### 3. Azure Exercises (5 hours)
 After studying, I encourage you to do some exercises to examine your knowledge.
-You may watch this [Youtube playlist](https://www.youtube.com/playlist?list=PLahhVEj9XNTdZrAYjA7mq4bH1X5cTykpH) and know what kind of questions Azure Exam will ask.
+You may watch this [Youtube playlist](https://www.youtube.com/playlist?list=PLahhVEj9XNTdZrAYjA7mq4bH1X5cTykpH) and know what kinds of questions Azure Exam will ask.

 Then, you may visit [this set of free exercises](https://www.examtopics.com/exams/microsoft/az-900/view/1) which has 147 questions in total.
 I have found several websites sharing the same exercises as this website, but this website is better, as people will discuss some questions in the comment section of each question, so you will know why your answer is wrong.